tbnorth/itassets/README.md

 started like this:
 ```
 sudo docker run -d -p 8181:8000 \
+    -v /some/path0/asset_repo/repo \
-    -v /some/path1/asset_repo/assets:/inputs \
+    -v /some/path1/asset_repo/assets_yml:/inputs \
     -v /some/path2:/outputs \
     -v /some/path3/ssh:/root/.ssh \
     tbnorth/itassets:latest python3 /itassets/monitor.py
 ```
 The `python3 /itassets/monitor.py` at the end is needed to run in continuous monitoring mode rather than the immediate command-line mode shown above.
-The `/inputs` and `/outputs` volumes function as before, but additionally the `/inputs` volume should be a directory in a checkout of the repo. containing the asset data.
-The container will attempt `git pull` in that folder when it hears there's been an update.
+The `/inputs` and `/outputs` volumes function as before.
+The `/repo` volume should be the root directory of a checkout of the repo. containing the asset data.
+The container will attempt `git pull` in that directory when it hears there's been an update.
 Internally the container listens for a POST command on port 8000, here host port 8181 is mapped to that.

 The other two steps in setting up this mode are: